theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/evaluation.md

 **Note:** To evaluate Xtract Universal's Report component, a custom function module must be installed in your SAP system, see [Custom function module for Report](../sap-customizing/install-report-custom-function-module).
 Customizations for the Table component are available, but not mandatory, see [Custom function module for Table](../sap-customizing/custom-function-module-for-table-extraction) for more information.

+{: .box-tip }
+**Tip:** To start evaluating Xtract Universal more quickly, Theobald Software offers Xtract Universal as a pre-configured Amazon Machine Image (AMI) on AWS EC2.
+For more information, refer to the knowledge base article [Run Xtract Universal in a VM on AWS EC2](https://kb.theobald-software.com/xtract-universal/run-xu-in-aws)

 <!---
 ### Support
 -->